api3dao/vitepress-docs/docs/explore/airnode/why-first-party-oracles.md

 2. If a third-party middleman hosts the oracle node, the oracle is called a third-party oracle.

-As API3's Airnode is a first-party oracle as the node is hosted in the infrastructure of the API provider this means protocols serving data do so in a first-party manor.
+API3's Airnode is a first-party oracle as the node is hosted in the infrastructure of the API provider.
+This means protocols serving data do so in a first-party manner.
 This is opposed to being served by a middle node layer that is seen within third-party oracles.

-# <FlexStartTag/>

-# {{$frontmatter.title}}

 First-party oracles bring several advantages to smart contract engineers.
-The noteable benefits are:
+The notable benefits are:

 1. Increased privacy
 2. Cost efficiency